 Tips for hiring pest control around your home and landscape

-You as a homeowner can often manage household pests through a combination of preventive measures, including proper sanitation and using over-the-counter pesticides.
-However, some pest infestations may be extensive or a particular pest may be difficult to control, requiring the services of a pest control professional (PCP).
+You as a homeowner can often manage household pests through a combination of preventive measures.
+These include proper sanitation and using over-the-counter pesticides.
+However, some pest infestations may be extensive or a particular pest may be difficult to control.
+This could require the services of a pest control professional (PCP).
 Selecting a PCP should be like choosing any other service: look at value for the dollar spent.
 When you are using pesticides, cost should not be the only factor that determines which PCP you use.
 First and Foremost, the applicator that you hire must be licensed by the New Mexico Department of Agriculture.
-It is also important to ensure that the PCP you select is competent because both health and property can be damaged through the misuse of pesticides.
+It is also important to ensure that the PCP you select is competent.
+This is because both health and property can be damaged through the misuse of pesticides.

 Take Your Time

 When most people discover a pest problem, they want the pest eliminated immediately.
 However, most pest problems can wait a few days so you have time to select a competent, reasonably-priced PCP.
 It is wise to obtain estimates from at least two PCPs; many will provide free estimates.

 Purchase Pest Control Services from a Competent Firm